 Keihin is a well known carb maker in Japan, that has been making CV (constant velocity) carburetors for motorcycles for many years.
-Unlike Mikuni carbs (similar to Amals), which can be finicky, hard to tune, and generally offer primarily top end performance as their specialty, the Keihin CV carb is designed for better all around drivability.
+Unlike "slide" carbs (similar to Amals, or Mikunis), which can be finicky, hard to tune, and generally offer primarily top end performance as their specialty, the Keihin CV carb is designed for better all around drivability.
 Honda has used them exclusively since the 1960's.
-As you know, Harley-Davidson (H-D) struggled for years with poor carburetors untill 1988 when they had Keihin design the 41mm CV unit that is still used today.
+As you know, Harley-Davidson (H-D) struggled for years with poor carburetors until 1988 when they had Keihin design the 41mm CV unit that was used from 1988 through 2006 (even later for Sportsters).
 It comes on everything from their little 500cc Buell Blast, the Sportsters, and all of their Big Twins.
 The only differences are in jet size, and fuel needle choice.
 They have installed millions of these carbs on their bikes with great results.
 Indians are very similar to modern H-D's, where carburetion is concerned, so the Keihin CV is a good choice if the rider wants to step up to more power, smoother running, easier starting, and better milage than the original Linkert carb.
-Because many H-D riders replace these carbs with larger, performance carbs, they can be easily found for very little money, and in very good shape.
+Because many H-D riders replace these carbs with larger, performance carbs, they can be easily found for not much money, and in good shape.
 They can be found for less than $100.00 complete!

 Why are CV carbs superior to the Linkert?
 For one, the Linkert is a large "Lawn Mower" styled carb that delivers fuel, and air with little consideration for optimum atomization.
-Yes, it will start, and run,and is somewhat adjustable, but there is alot of extra torque and horsepower inside your motor being held hostage by the Linkert.
+Yes, it will start, and run,and is somewhat adjustable, but there is alot of extra torque and horsepower inside your motor being held hostage by the Linkert (not to mention how hard a Linkert is on cylinders, and pistons from heat).
 I am not advocating "getting rid of" your Linkert.
 On the contrary, mine is now proudly displayed on the wall with all of it's modern improvements like Cotton's new black plastic float, and Viton tipped needle and seat.
 I have mine preserved for the future for originality if I wish to take the bike out of hard duty service and go back to original.
 My kit is a simple bolt on which only requires shortening the throttle cable by 5 inches, which is easy to replace later.
-The original air cleaner back must be modified, or replaced with one of my modified units to fit the new carb.
+The original air cleaner back must be modified, or replaced with one of my new replacement units to fit the new carb.

 Once installed, spark fully retarded, and the choke set, the bike always starts on the first kick.
 The choke is slowly turned off, and spark advance is slowly added as the bike warms up.
 The Chief now sounds like a modern bike, running smoother with more authority.
 The bike also starts much easier when warm.
 Fuel milage is increased.
 On my own 1947 80" Bonneville, I achieved 53 MPG at 65 MPH over 150 miles!
 My 58" Stroker Scout makes 65 MPG with it's Triumph 4-Speed!
 The power increase is incredible.
 The bike sounds completely different when "on-power" also.
 The bike never hesitates, or misses, ever, and the revs are much quicker.
 This carb makes so much extra torque, and power that the stock gearing (usually 23 tooth) can be increased up to the larger 26 tooth like the big 80's for higher cruise speeds at lower RPMs.
 For those looking for extra performance, and have stepped up to the 80", or 84" stroke, and installed hotter cams, this carb is a must.
 On a 1951 80" Bobber with "Ollie" cams, we increased the "Seat of the Pants" feel of power by around 50% over the Linkert!
 Dyno tests showed that this bike makes the same power as a stock H-D Evo motor.